AlexVanMechelen/Towers.jl/README.md

 ```
 Entering more than one character in a Tuple will bind multiple keys to the same functionality.
 > Example: By default, you can move `Up` by pressing `u` OR `e`, followed by an `Enter` press.

 > Remember: Every input has to be followed by an `Enter` press.
 When just pressing `Enter` without a preceding key, this will function as `select`.

 ## Import & export

 Every game is uniquely defined by a Boardstring.
 When playing a game, this is being displayed at the top left of the REPL.
-> Example of a 8x8 game's Boardstring:
+> Example of an 8x8 game's Boardstring:
 ```
 8:5/4/3/2/3/2/2/1/1/2/3/2/3/2/4/4/4/3/3/4/4/2/2/1/1/2/2/3/2/3/3/5,d5a2d1h2a3c4f2b8b5a4_8b2b5d4h5a
 ```